 These metrics may include the following;

-You can track this by exporting your ad performance data from LinkedIn Campaign Manager and transferring the necessary data into a unified reporting location.
+Track this by exporting ad performance data from LinkedIn Campaign Manager and transferring it to a unified reporting location.

 Use the Insight Tag